petrello/sports-tournament-scheduling/README.md

     ```bash
     docker-compose up --build -d
     ```
     The `-d` flag runs the container in detached mode.
+Remove `--build` and `-d` if you want to run it without building.

 2.  **Access the Interactive Shell:**
     To get an interactive `bash` shell inside the running container, execute: